streptomyces/ripper/README_test.md

 should also work but wrong mixture of upper and lower case will not work.

-Two other options are `--ncbiapikey` and `--email` both of which are unset by default.
+Two other options are `--ncbiapikey` and `--email` both of which are unset by default (unless provided as environment variables at the time of instantiating the container).
 If you provide these then the values are sent along with requests to NCBI and they use these for the analysis of the usage of their services.
+It is best to provide these as environment variables (see *Get a container* above) so you need not use these options.

 ## Output files